Skip to main content

 Always Review and Verify

-• Examine all generated SQL, node configurations, and transformations before deploying to production.
+Examine all generated SQL, Node configurations, and transformations before deploying to production.
+Test changes in a development environment first.

-• Validate business logic matches your requirements.
+• Business logic matches your requirements

-• Check that generated code follows your organization's standards.
+• Generated code follows your organization's standards

-• Review column mappings and transformations for accuracy.
+• Column mappings and transformations are accurate

-• Check that business keys are properly set.
+• Business keys are properly set

-• Verify system columns are preserved.
+• System columns are preserved

 Use Version Control Checkpoints for Safety